 Her niche was too broad and not aligned, and her message too fuzzy.

 ‘Tired working mums, including teachers’ were her target.
 She had not defined the term ‘working’ enough (CEO’s?
 Hair dressers?
 They are both workers!), and also, her Facebook group was still filled with an audience that was mainly interested in weight loss, which is what she had helped people with in the past.
 It was messy.

-Conclusion: The new message to teachers was reaching the wrong people.
+Conclusion: her message was reaching the wrong people.

 As we decided on a new strategy, we crafted a freebie download PDF to start building a new audience and an email list that was better aligned with what Angela wanted to offer.
 We also worked on her unique story as someone with a teaching background, who is now passionate about helping other teachers prevent burnout by teaching healthy habits.
 We created a client persona, so she could really imagine who she was talking to in her content, and what this woman’s pain points were (we called her ‘Jenny’ – what content would resonate with Jenny?).

-After about four months of working together, Angela had a wobble, and she announced that she felt her niche was too narrow with just teachers, and she wanted to try and reach a wider audience than that, to hopefully attract more clients.
-As a business coach, my role is to sometimes let my clients try things out to see what works, and so I let her do it.
+After about four months of building a business as a new life coach, Angela had a wobble, and she announced that she felt her niche was too narrow with just teachers, and she wanted to try and reach a wider audience than that, to hopefully attract more clients.
+Building a business as a new life coach also means you have to try things out to see what works.
+I let her try it out.
 This is what happened.

 Her Facebook group ended up completely silent, there was no engagement on her Instagram, and on LinkedIn there was not much happening either.